ibm-js/deliteful/docs/tutorial/Part8Build.md

 });
 ```

-Finally, modify `index.html` to change the path of a stylesheet that we load directly from the `delite` package:
+Finally, modify `index.html` to change the path of the `defaultapp.css` stylesheet that we load directly from the
+`delite` package:

 ```html
     <link rel="stylesheet" href="bower_components/delite-build/themes/defaultapp.css">